Ferchess26/TestStories/README.md

 Comments

-This test represent a risk for me, I seen some points thah i consider are importants 1.- Documentation about the endpoints and the use are clear, but some usage examples and a references explaining what the fiels in the JSON of the stories details mean.
+This test represent a challenge for me, I seen some points thah i consider are importants 1.- Documentation about the endpoints and the use are clear, but some usage examples and a references explaining what the fiels in the JSON of the stories details mean.
 2.- Expose only neccesary fields to consume the API in a real situation.
 3.- I can optimizar the querys and the way to serialize and deserialize the JSON.